back to top

 In this model, the marketplace operator gives an opportunity to the users to give any type of service they could provide on the basis of their skills and the buyers are the companies that require those tasks to be done.
 These companies hire such gig freelancers to avoid paying full-time employees for smaller tasks.
 But if the freelancer forms a good reputation and star rating, they could earn a whole livelihood from the freelance/gig economy.

-Fiverr is an example of such a business model (read – how does Fiverr work?) .
+Fiverr is an example of such a business model (read – how does Fiverr work).
 The platform is used by sellers to create gigs and earn by selling gigs to the buying companies.
 Freelance marketplace platform earns money by getting commissions from both parties.

 Peer Economy

 The peer-to-peer economy strategy is quite similar to the sharing economy but these platforms work on P2P networks.
 The peer economy brings together individuals instead of businesses.
-The only difference between sharing economy and peer economy model is that the marketplace platform provides different user boards for sellers and buyers in the peer economy model.
+The only difference between the sharing economy and peer economy model is that the marketplace platform provides different user boards for sellers and buyers in the peer economy model.

 For instance, Uber has different user boards for the drivers and the riders.
 The drivers cannot hail a taxi from their seller account likewise, the riders cannot opt to drive a taxi from their account.

-Crowd Economy
+Crowd Economy (Crowdfunding, Crowdsourcing)

 The Teespring business model (read – How does Teespring work?) is one such model where the sellers run campaigns to get their designs printed and after the completion of the target goal, they get paid.